 Yeast is a general name for about 1500 types of tiny, single-celled fungi.
 Some yeasts can cause disease.
 Many, however, provide us with nutrition plus the natural tools we need to produce some of our favorite foods.
 For example:

-- Baker's Yeast is a similar organism which feeds on sugars to produce carbon dioxide.
+- Baker's yeast is a similar organism that feeds on sugars to produce carbon dioxide.
 It's the ingredient that causes bread to rise.

 Edible torula yeast grows on wood alcohols.
 When deactivated and dried, it looks like a tan powder and can be packaged and sold in health and nutrition stores.

 Since it is rich in glutamic acid, torula yeast lends a smoky, savory umami taste-profile to foods.
 It is an increasingly common flavoring additive in processed specialty foods such as chips, seasoning blends, and crackers.